AndrewLien/Water-Quality-Capstone/README.md

 ## Background

-Bathing or swimming in bodies of water that have significant e. coli levels can pose a health risk.
-E. coli is often tested for at beaches with a biological assay that can take some time to yield results.
+Bathing or swimming in bodies of water that have significant e. coli levels pose a health risk.
+E. coli is often tested with a biological assay that can take some time to yield results.

 ## Proposal

-To get advance warning of risks of high e. coli levels as fast as possible, alternative tests that can yield results faster can be used to predict high e. coli levels.
+To get advance warning of risks of high e. coli levels more quickly, alternative chemical tests that can yield results faster can be used to predict high e. coli levels.

 ## Approach